 A Sherlock Holmes story is a short story, a detective story, a mystery, an example of late Victorian or Edwardian literature.

 All these terms (and more) are true descriptions, so even if you've learned a text one way, you can't be surprised at hearing it described the other way, or other ways.

-Literature remains meaningful by being as specific as possible without reducing meaning to one simple answer.
+Literature remains meaningful by being as specific as possible without reducing meaning to one simple or final answer.
 Instead, the best analyses or answers open to further analysis and meaning.
 We don't stop learning, so terms have to evolve (or not) as we progress.